codepath/android_guides/Fragment-Navigation-Drawer.md

 ```

 We then reference this layout using the `app:actionLayout` attribute.
 A title must be provided
-but can also be left blank:
+but can also be set to blank:

 ```xml
 <menu xmlns:app="http://schemas.android.com/apk/res-auto" xmlns:android="http://schemas.android.com/apk/res/android">